Xylemeister/dotfiles/README.md

 ## how to use

-now you can upload any important setup by just using
+You can manage any important setup files using the `dotfiles` alias, just like regular Git commands:

 ```bash
 > dotfiles "some git commands"
 ```

-this will behave like git and make dotfiles repo track files or changes
+This will behave like Git and allow your dotfiles repository to track files and changes all the way from $HOME